 FDA has reviewed many cases of medication errors in people in an effort to prevent these mistakes.
 CVM’s Office of Surveillance and Compliance has identified reports of medication errors in animals that are similar to the medication errors in people.
 Fortunately, medication errors are preventable.
 By applying the lessons learned from human medicine to veterinary medicine, veterinarians can avoid making similar mistakes in animals.

 An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the use of a drug, or a lack of a desired effect (the drug does not do what it is supposed to do).
 A medication error may result in an ADE.
 Veterinarians and pet owners are encouraged to report to CVM all ADEs, including those caused by medication errors.
 ADE reports help CVM determine the frequency and severity of medication errors in animals.
 The information collected from ADE reports can also help CVM develop education outreach programs aimed at preventing medication mistakes in animals.

-Instructions on how to report an ADE can be found on CVM’s website at: How to Report Animal Drug Side Effects and Product Problems.
+Instructions on how to report an ADE can be found on CVM’s website at: How to Report Animal Drug and Device Side Effects and Product Problems.

 1For ISMP’s complete list of error-prone abbreviations, see http://www.ismp.org/Tools/errorproneabbreviations.pdf